Off-Nominal/artemis-history/docs/destinations.md

 near-term goal, Mars the long-term aspiration -- essentially returning to the Bush-era framework but with commercial and international partnerships emphasized.

+## April 9, 2021 - Artemis Goal: "First Woman and First Person of Color"

+**Decision-maker**: Biden administration

+The Biden administration expands the Artemis inclusion goals.
+The program will now land "the first woman and the first person of color" on the Moon, replacing the previous "first woman and the next man" language from the Trump-era Pence announcement.

+Acting NASA Administrator Steve Jurczyk confirms the updated goal.
+The language is subsequently expanded further to include "first international partner astronaut."